jsleslie/Ohare_taxi_demand/README.md

                                    dataset_name="chicago_taxi_trips")
 ```

 Next, SQL was used to select datetime parameters `YEAR`, `MONTH`, `DAY` and `HOUR` as well as the count of rides leaving the airport region.
 As seen in the Figure below, O'hare International Airport occupies its own community area in are 76, located in the Northwest corner of the city limits.
+Lastly, the query output was saved as `.csv` file.

 ### Figure 1: Chicago community area map highlighting O'hare International Airport